 The Board of Education has named the Superintendent Title IX coordinator for the district.
-Any parent, student or district employee who has a complaint of discrimination should contact Ms. Bliven in her office.
+Any parent, student or district employee who has a complaint of discrimination should contact Mr. Dusinberre in his office.

 Smoking on School Premises

 Due to the health hazards associated with smoking, and in accordance with federal and state law, the Board of Education prohibits smoking, vaping, e-cigarettes or any other tobacco use in all school buildings, on school property or at school-sponsored activities.